Online Premium Filing with My PAA FAQs

 - If you have plans in your account, you can create a filing within My PAA or import a software-prepared filing into the My PAA screens.

-- If you are holding an in-process screen-prepared or imported filing for a plan in your account, the filing will be reflected in your Inbox and you can view and edit the filing (as well as see any PBGC warning or error messages) by clicking on the View/Manage Filing button to go to the Filing Manager Page.
+- If there is an in-process screen-prepared or imported filing for a plan in your account, the filing will be reflected in your In-Process Filings section.
+If you are holding the filing (your name is in the Held By column), you can view and edit the filing.
+If someone else is holding the filing (their name is in the Held By column), you can only view the filing.
+To access the filing, click on the filing's View/Manage Filing button to go to the Filing Manager Page; and then click on the Filing Manager's View Filing or View/Edit Filing button.

 - If you have at least one plan in your account, you can upload one or more filings for that plan or any plan (even for plans not reflected in your account).
 Your Home Page also reflects summary information about any files that you uploaded and shows links to the uploaded filing receipts.